knr1/ch.quantasy.iot.mqtt.gateway.tutorial/README.md

 Tutorial/SimpleDice/<computerName>/E/play
 ```

 Go ahead and subscribe on that topic!
-(Remember: All events are always sent within an array.)
+(Remember: All messages might be sent within an array.)

 If you want to know the status of the micro-service subscribe to the following status-topic:
 ```
 Tutorial/SimpleDice/<computerName>/S/#
 ```

-You will always receive the latest status the micro-service is operating in.

 The following diagram gives the overview of what has just been done: